-This post continues a series describing the common litigation process for motor vehicle accidents.
+This is post #6 in our continued series offering clients a walkthrough of the typical litigation process for motor vehicle accidents.
 The entire resource is here:

 Ten Steps in the Litigation Process